-Toxic masculinity – A term used by women locked in an insoluble internal conflict between id and superego, referring to male behaviors they find instinctively attractive, and wish they wouldn’t.
+Toxic masculinity – A term used by women locked in an internal conflict between id and superego, referring to male behaviors that instinctively attract them while being contrary to their values.
 Naturally, this is everyone else’s fault.

 Traditionalism – A political ideology that claims that the effective spirit of western civilization lies in all the things that had to be defeated to make the west in any way special or historically unique.
-(See also Paleoconservatism, Neoreaction)
+(See also Neoreaction)

 Transphobia – The belief that mixed sex thai boxing is a bad idea, and at least some women should win at least some sporting medals ever again.

-Triathlon – A sport picked up by executives after it emerged mere marathons are too cheap and achievable to serve as meaningful status symbols.
+Triathlon – A sport picked up by executives after it emerged mere marathons are too cheap and easy to be meaningful status symbols.

 University – An unreformed medieval guild currently involved in a daring pivot from education to usury.

 Unrealistic standards of beauty – Body shapes achievable by any healthy person with two hours of light exercise per week.

-Viking raids of England – A series of Viking raids on the British isles during the 8th and 9th centuries, involving the abduction of almost all attractive British women, which explains both Icelandic and British women today.
+Viking raids of England – A series of raids on the British isles during the 8th and 9th centuries, in the course of which the Vikings abducted all attractive British women, which explains both Icelandic and British women today.

 Wellness – Pseudoscientific scams aimed at middle class women.

 White supremacist – 1.
 Typically the ugliest, stupidest and least valuable members of the white race who claim collective superiority to compensate for their individual inferiority.
 2. (Colloquial) Anyone who disagrees with a leftist, especially using statistics.

 Yoga – 1.
 Stretching + superstition.
 2. Ancient wisdom of the orient largely based on 19th century British army calisthenics.
 3. Exercise system originally designed for ascetic hermits that now requires $ 200 worth of brightly colored equipment.
 4. Recreational mysticism for middle class western women.
 (See Wellness)